 Perhaps it’s the warm, golden sunlight slowly flooding into each cabin; perhaps it’s the chirps and tweets and whistles of the mountain coming alive again; or, perhaps most likely, it’s the sharp, ringing tolls of the camp bell reverberating throughout camp.
-Whatever the cause, Camp Highlander wakes up each morning at precisely eight o’clock and campers get ready for breakfast, complete their morning chores and join the rest of camp for Reflect at the Rock.
+Whatever the cause, Camp Highlander wakes up each morning at eight o’clock and campers get ready for breakfast, begin their morning chores and join the rest of camp for Reflect at the Rock.

 Campers and staff alike start each day by reflecting on the Highlander Creed.
 Stories, quotes and lessons are powerful tools for building character.